 First, the phosphate was barged down the river and hauled to Boca Grande.
 From there it was shipped with clippers, later steamboats, worldwide.
 However, that wasn’t efficient enough.
-Next step was to convert the south end of the island into a functioning deep water port.
+The next step was to convert the south end of the island into a functioning deep water port.
 A lighthouse was built to guide the ships through the pass.
 1905 a railroad was laid

-from Arcadia to that deep water port which made a real difference.
+from Arcadia to that deepwater port which made a real difference.
 A railway station was added, and the fishing village slowly morphed into something …else.
 The journey began.

 The railroad did not only transport phosphate and supplies to Boca Grande.
 People also used the train to get there.
 Some were „ordinary“ travelers, but eventually, the people who were arriving on the island changed.
 Wealthy American and British sportsmen came and made the island to what it is today.
 The first upscale resort had opened in the roaring twenties, more Hotels and Inns popped up later.
-Churches were built; shops and single family homes and mansions for the newcomers had to be constructed.
+Churches were built; shops and single-family homes and mansions for the newcomers had to be constructed.
 The village grew continuously.